tommyling90/RLFW/README.md

 2. Use command line tools to run the experiments and print the results.
 See available commands below.
 3. User can interrupt the experiments at any moment.
 The results are saved in `pkl` files.
 When the user resumes, the experiment will pick up where it was left off.
 4. Notice that in `graph_config.yaml` user can specify a different folder than the folder in `config.yaml` to generate the figures from (hence, `generate_figures` is completely separate from `run_results`).
+5. Users can freely extend runs and horizon as per needed (but cannot extend them before the experiment is complete).

 ### 🎮 CLI options
 1. `run_results` (no args; generate `.pkl` files.
 Can interrupt at any moment)